Charles Sumner: Travels in Europe

 In 1837, Sumner visited Europe with financial support from benefactors, including Story and Congressman Richard Fletcher.
 He landed at Le Havre and found the cathedral at Rouen striking: "The great lion of the north of France ... transcending all that my imagination had pictured."
 He reached Paris in December, studied French, and visited the Louvre.
 He mastered French within six months and attended lectures at the Sorbonne on subjects ranging from geology to Greek history to criminal law.

 In his journal for January 20, 1838, Sumner noted that one lecturer "had quite a large audience among whom I noticed two or three blacks, or rather mulattos—two-thirds black perhaps—dressed quite à la mode and having the easy, jaunty air of young men of fashion."
 They were "well received" by the other students after the lecture.
 He continued:

 They were standing in the midst of a knot of young men and their color seemed to be no objection to them.
 I was glad to see this, though with American impressions, it seemed very strange.
 It must be then that the distance between free blacks and whites among us is derived from education, and does not exist in the nature of things.

 Sumner decided that Americans' predisposition to see blacks as inferior was a learned viewpoint, and he determined to become an abolitionist upon returning to America.

 Over the next three years, Sumner became fluent in Spanish, German, and Italian, and met with many leading European statesmen.
 In 1838, he visited Britain, where Lord Brougham declared that he "had never met with any man of Sumner's age of such extensive legal knowledge and natural legal intellect".
 Though he often praised British society as more refined than American, Sumner published a fierce defense of the American position in the dispute over the Maine-Canada boundary, circulated by Minister to France Lewis Cass.

 In 1840, at age 29, Sumner returned to Boston to practice law but devoted more time to lecturing at Harvard Law, editing court reports, and contributing to law journals, especially on historical and biographical themes.

-Sumner developed friendships with several prominent Bostonians, particularly Henry Wadsworth Longfellow, whose house he visited regularly in the 1840s.
+Sumner developed friendships with several prominent Bostonians, particularly Henry Wadsworth Longfellow, whose house he visited regularly starting in the 1840s.
 Longfellow's daughters found his stateliness amusing; he would ceremoniously open doors for the children while saying "In presequas" ("after you") in a sonorous tone.

 In 1840 he became an hereditary member of the Massachusetts Society of the Cincinnati in succession to his father.